f5alliances/f5_ansible_use_cases/02-certificate-replacement/README.md

 ## Overview of Use Case

-This use case will configure the BIG-IP To import certificates (cert/key), create a ClientSSL Profile and assign it to a pre-existing VIP, **OR** Assign .
+This use case will configure the BIG-IP To import certificates (cert/key), create (if doesnt already exist) a ClientSSL Profile and assign it to an assigned pre-existing VIP.

-**Note: this will loop through the entire VIP list so this could take a long time depending on the amount of VIPs within your BIG-IP**

 ## Per workshop Setup